ImKringle/Ptero-Things/Games-Eggs/Hogwarp/README.md

 - Some features of the mod (Public servers / higher player counts) require a Patreon level.
 See their Patreon here: https://www.patreon.com/tiltedphoques

 # Updating Info
-As [Hogwarps] Linux build is solely in a Docker image, updates to the version on my end may be slow ~ though you can ping me on Discord in the Hogwarp server to rebuild it
+As [Hogwarps] Linux build is solely in a Docker image, updates to the version on my end may be slow ~ though you can ping me on Discord in the Hogwarp server to rebuild it manually.
+Image is rebuilt once a week automatically.

 ## Server Port
 | Port    | default |